smurthas/klout-js/README.md

 Follow [@smurthasmith](http://twitter.com/smurthasmith) for updates!

-Also, the SOI endpoint don't seem to be working, anyone know why?
+Also, the SOI endpoints don't seem to be working, anyone know why?